Parent and Student

-Students are not able to use cell phones or other personal devices at school from 8:00-3:15.
+Students are not able to use cell phones or other personal devices during school hours.
 School staff will take away a device from a student if it is out during the school day.
 The device will be returned to the student at the end of the school day.

 This listing of learner expectations has been designed to explain 3rd grade’s educational program.
 It shows examples of our expectations for students in each subject area upon completion of the third grade.
 It does not list all the concepts, skills, and processes students are taught or all the concepts, skills and processes to which they are exposed.
 It indicates some of the knowledge and skills a majority of students possess after they have successfully completed the third grade.
 The rate of progress of each student will depend on individual differences, learning styles, and involvement from home.

 The concepts, skills, and processes are listed in separate subject areas in this syllabus.
 However, they are taught in conjunction with each other to help students recognize the relationships among the various subjects.

 These learner expectations are always in a constant state of review by teachers and administrators and the state of Minnesota.

 Third graders start to read increasingly more complex texts.
 They comprehend meaning and develop a deeper understanding of text.
 They read for extended periods of time and discuss what they have read from multiple genres.

 This course is designed to foster a love of reading and to enjoy becoming a life-long reader.
 We will also read outside of the textbook and read full novels and books.
 Units will be designed with different learning styles in mind and to incorporate technology.
 Time will be spent teaching, “What is the big idea?”
 “Why it is important to learn to read?” and “Why is it even more important to read to learn?”

 Come to school ready to read and have an open-mind for ALL genres.